ppseprus/tdd-starter-kit/README.md

 And finally, create your _**dev**_ branch
 ```
 git checkout -b dev
+gulp serve
 ```

 Code!

-If using `gulp serve`, file changes _(add, change, delete)_ will be automatically handled: the _webserver_ will be reloaded and the unit tests will be ran again.
+Note: While using `gulp serve`, file changes like _add_, _change_ and _delete_ will be handled automatically.
+The _webserver_ will be reloaded and the unit tests will be ran again.